wp-plugins/contact-form-7-to-database-extension/readme.txt

 =  Plugin Fails when activated with fatal error =

-This indicates that you have your WordPress site configured to run using PHP4 whereas this plugin requires PHP5.
+<a name="php4error"/>This indicates that you have your WordPress site configured to run using PHP4 whereas this plugin requires PHP5.
 When using Apache as the web server, you can edit the __.htaccess__ file at the root of your WordPress installation and add these two lines:

     AddType x-mapp-php5 .php